tp1845/react_movies-list/checklist.md

-1. [CODE KNOWLEDGE] - Don't use React fragment, if you already have wrapper
+1. [CODE KNOWLEDGE] - Don't use React fragment, if you already have a wrapper

 BAD EXAMPLE:
 ```jsx